 How to Prevent the Spread of Respiratory Illness

-There is no vaccine to prevent this virus, and the CDC advises that the best way to prevent infection is to avoid being exposed to this virus.
+A vaccine to prevent this virus is being rolled out, but the CDC advises that the best way to prevent infection at this time is to avoid being exposed to this virus.

 - Wear a face covering.